 Extending/Shrinking Text Selection

-ExtendWordSelectionHandler and registering it as
+ExtendWordSelectionHandler and registering it in

 com.intellij.extendWordSelectionHandler EP in your plugin.xml allows you to provide additional text ranges to be used when extending or shrinking a selection.
 Return